ericstrobl/CIM/README.md

 # Installation

-The package depends on the MASS and igraph packages on CRAN, so please install these first.
+The package depends on the MASS,pcalg and igraph packages on CRAN, so please install these first.
 Then:

 > library(devtools)